artem-gorodetskii/WikiArt-Latent-Diffusion/README.md

 </p>

 ### Generalization to Different Sizes
-The model is able to generale to different image sizes.
+The model is able to generalize to different image sizes.
 See generated examples below.

 <p align="center">
   <img alt="img-name" src="assets/ivan-aivazovsky_01.jpg" width="400">